rudresh051/Software-Testing-Resources/Selenium/Notes/S2/seleniumWebDriver.md

 JSON Wire protocol provides a transport mechanism to transfer data between a server and a client.
 JSON Wire Protocol provides a transport mechanism to transfer data between a server and a client.
 JSON Wire Protocol servers as an industry standard for various REST web services.

+# Browser Drivers
+Selenium uses drivers, specific to each browser in order to establish a secure connection with the browser
+without revealing the internal logic of browser's functionality.

+The browser driver is also specific to the language used for automation such as Java, C#

+**When we execute a test script using WebDriver, the following operations are performed internally.**

+* HTTP request is generated and sent to the browser driver for each Selenium command.
+* The driver receives the HTTP request through HTTP server.
+* HTTP Server decides all the steps to perform instructions which are executed on browser.
+* Execution status is sent back to HTTP Server which is subsequently sent back to automation script.